What is the Role of a Commis Chef?

 Advanced training for Commis Chefs

 Some folks may work their way up the ladder by following the classic apprentice method.
 However, culinary positions are becoming increasingly competitive due to the thriving of famous restaurants, celebrity chefs, and modern dining trends.
-Thus, if you want to work in a major restaurant, resort, or hotel, pursuing a culinary education shall increase your chances of being hired.
+Thus, if you want to work in a major restaurant, resort, or hotel, pursuing a culinary education could increase your chances of being hired.
 It would also help you climb the kitchen ladder more rapidly.

-A culinary education usually brightens your job outlook, which leads to further advancement while helping you land jobs in all types of restaurants.
 If your goal is to become the head chef, you shall need to have a culinary degree in the current competitive restaurant environment.
 You also need to be a fast learner to move up the kitchen ladder.

-Are you interested in a culinary career?
+Are you interested in a culinary degree?
 If you want to earn an Associate of Applied Science in Culinary Arts, consider ECPI University’s Culinary Institute of Virginia for your education.
 With accelerated classes and a year-round schedule, you could earn your degree in as little as 15 months.
 For more information, connect with a helpful admissions counselor today.

 It could be the Best Decision You Ever Make!